-In definition, an alternate method to preparing a traditional magnetic clay bath, is what is referred to as a “clay slurry.”
+In definition, clay slurries are an alternate method of preparing a traditional Magnetic Clay Bath.”
 Slurries are somewhat of a cross between a thin clay pack and a traditional clay bath, but provide a different detoxification effect than either of these two methods when used alone.
 A clay slurry involves packing clay on the body and then emerging into a warm bath.

 HOW TO MAKE CLAY SLURRY:

 Mix clay with warm water in a ratio that produces a mixture that is easily spreadable on the body (thick enough that it sticks).
 Use a non-metallic bowl and utensil when mixing.
 Apply 1/8″ to 1/4″ thick layer of clay over your body (arms, legs, torso).

 Then enter a warm bath.
 As the clay disperses into the water, the same or maybe even better results may be realized versus adding all of the clay directly into the water.